Head of School Transition for 2023-2024

 Robert Innes is a long-time lawyer for San Francisco financial services firm Charles Schwab.
 The father of four children and husband of a former SFUSD teacher, he believes that innovation in education is the key to keeping San Francisco a strong, vibrant and energetic place.
 He is grateful for the difference that Schoolhouse has made for his family and a firm believer in the power of Schoolhouse to do the same thing for many other families.
 Robert is a graduate of Cornell University and the University of Chicago and has one child (so far) at the Schoolhouse.

 Ryan Laponis, a California native, is the son of an elementary school teacher.
 He was raised in Santa Barbara and has lived in the Bay Area since 1998.
 SF Schoolhouse’s commitment to building agency in children through honoring their curiosity and cultivating community through celebrating difference resonates deeply with Ryan’s values.
 As a practicing primary care physician and an associate professor of medicine at the University of California San Francisco who specializes in curriculum development and teaching communication skills, he is deeply committed to helping create spaces where all voices can be heard and understood.
-Ryan and his partner have two children and both are enrolled at SF Schoolhouse.
+Ryan and his partner have two children and both are enrolled at the Schoolhouse.

 Courtney Masterson, Secretary, is a faculty member at University of San Francisco's School of Management.
 Her research and teaching focus on improving employees' well-being.
 As a teacher, lifelong learner, and parent, she believes in the power of experiential learning for students of all ages.
 She is a graduate of Washington University in St. Louis, DePaul University, and University of Illinois at Chicago.
 Courtney, her partner, and son moved to San Francisco from Chicago, a city they hold close to their hearts.
 They enjoy exploring San Francisco, supporting local businesses, and watching or playing baseball.
+Her son attends the Schoolhouse.